-Fix N' Clean Assistant(s)

 Ratification

-Appointments specified below must be ratified by the Engineering Society Council with a majority vote.
+The sixteen (16) Directors as seen in By-Law 8.A.1a must be ratified by the Engineering Society Council with a majority vote.
 Non-engineers must be ratified by a two-thirds majority vote.

-The following positions must be ratified:

-The fourteen (15) Directors as seen in By-Law 8.A.1

 Hiring Policy

-Preamble: In keeping with the spirit of the mission statement of the Engineering Society, the mission of the Engineering Society Hiring Policy is to ensure that the mandate of the society is met through hiring the most suited candidate for the position while emphasizing personal and educational growth for the successful candidate; suitability is based on qualifications, cohesiveness of group and a priority of giving learning opportunities to as many society members as possible.
+Preamble: In keeping with the spirit of the mission statement of the Engineering Society, the mission of the Engineering Society Hiring Policy is to ensure that the mandate of the society is met through hiring the most suited candidate for the position while emphasizing personal and educational growth for the successful candidate; suitability is based on qualifications, cohesiveness of the group and a priority of giving learning opportunities to as many Society members as possible.

 General

-Unless otherwise outlined within the Engineering Society Constitution or By-Law, the following applies to all appointed positions as stated in the Engineering Society Policy Manual, Section γ.A: Appointments, and all positions which fall under those mentioned therein.
+Unless otherwise outlined within the Engineering Society Constitution or By-Law, the following applies to all appointed positions as stated in the Engineering Society Policy Manual γ.A, and all positions which fall under those mentioned therein.

 The Engineering Society shall strive to offer paid and volunteer opportunities to as many engineering students as possible, without compromising the general welfare of its operations.